-Many people who are shopping for a mortgage have questions about what inspections they must have to get a loan.
-Whether you are buying a new home or refinancing an existing one, the mortgage process is generally the same.
+Many people who shop for a mortgage have questions about what inspections they must do to get a loan.
+Whether buying a new home or refinancing an existing one, the mortgage process is generally the same.

-So, do mortgage lenders require a home inspection?
 Mortgage lenders do not require a home inspection to obtain a home loan.
-You are encouraged to get a home inspection if purchasing a home; however, the mortgage company will likely not require one.
+You are encouraged to get a home inspection if purchasing a home; however, your mortgage company will likely not require one unless a serious structural deficiency exists.

 Mortgage lenders generally will require an appraisal and a wood-destroying organisms report.
-Appraisals are used by lenders to verify the current market value is equal to or greater than the purchase amount.
+Lenders use appraisals to verify the current market value is equal to or greater than the purchase amount.
 A Wood Destroying Organism (WDO) Report certifies that the house is free of wood-destroying organisms like termites and fungi.

 If you are buying a new construction home, it is always in your best interest to invest in having a home inspection done.
-There are some circumstances where your lender may require a home inspection, such as if the pest control inspector or the appraiser notes a structural defect.
+In some circumstances, your lender may require a home inspection, such as if the pest control inspector or the appraiser notes a structural defect.
 Let’s look a little closer at each of these situations.

 Are Home Inspections Required for a Mortgage Loan?